luxeengine/alpha/docs_src/Luxe/guide.sprites.md

 [Jump to the full code listing](#code)

-Assets are loaded via the Luxe api, which offers functions such as `Luxe.loadTexture` and `Luxe.loadText` to fetch assets from your asset folder, and get the in your game.
-If you need a more in depth look at the assets folder, read the [assets documentation](assets.html)
+Assets are loaded via the Luxe api, which offers functions such as `Luxe.loadTexture` and `Luxe.loadText` to fetch assets from your asset folder, and get them in your game.
+If you need a more in depth look at the assets folder, read the [assets documentation](guide.assets.html)

 Like in the [previous guide](guide.gettingstarted.html), Sprites are imported as luxe.Sprite, and created with the constructor (similar to how we created geometry in the getting started guide).